BigPolarBear1/factorization_v3/README.md

 Note: The uploaded PoC code is a work in progress, it still bruteforces the i value, but I hope with my latest finding to calculate it effeciently instead.

 I'm not ever stopping btw.
 Even if it takes the rest of whatever life I have left.
 I will make a breakthrough.
 I am understanding more and more pieces of the puzzle as time goes on... eventually I'll have them all.
 Although I am hoping this will be rather sooner then later.
 I don't care that all the odds are stacked against me.
 It's just numbers, I'll understand it eventually.

+Update: Just looked some more at today's findings.
+And I just had a realization.... it's easy now!!!!!!
+I know what to do!
+I know exactly what to do!!!!
+Big day tomorrow. :)